 What level of noise is legal?
 What level is acceptable?

 Very loud noises can cause hearing loss, and at a certain level, falls into OSHA regulations.
 “Over the past 20 years, government agencies have consistently identified noise-induced hearing loss as one of the top concerns of workers,” according to the agency.
 OSHA regulations limit exposure to sound of 90 dBA for 8-hour shifts.
 Despite this limit, you should aim for a much lower threshold.
 50 to 60 dBA is considered comfortable and is the range where people’s productivity and personal safety is least impacted.

-Aside from hearing loss, excessive noise can result in issues ranging from tinnitus to stress to anxiety and even high blood pressure.
-(Source: OSHA).
+Aside from hearing loss, excessive noise may correlate with issues ranging from tinnitus to stress to anxiety and even high blood pressure (Source: CDC).
 Some other federal agencies encourage even lower levels of ambient noise.

-Warehouse decibel ranges typically run from 78-84 decibels, depending on the type of forklifts, machinery and other factors (Source).
-This is still on the high end compared to office workers and other, quieter environments.
+Common warehouse activities typically create sound at a higher level than the OSHA-recommended upper limit (Source).
 Certain workers who operate machinery or drive forklifts are certain to be at higher risks in a warehouse.
 Workers who operate heavy machinery should use hearing protection, but this doesn’t help with site-wide, ambient noise.